svn2github/wordpress-vip-plugins/apple-news/README.md

 installing other WordPress plugins.
 Simply perform these steps:

 1. Download the Publish to Apple News plugin.
-2. Upload the entire “apple-news” folder to the “./wp-content/plugins” directory on your web server.
+2. Upload the entire “publish-to-apple-news” folder to the “./wp-content/plugins” directory on your web server.
 3. Activate the Publish to Apple News plugin using the “Plugins” menu in WordPress.

 Once activated, the "Apple News" menu should appear in your WordPress Admin panel.

+NEW IN 1.1.4: We've made some improvements to the default template built into the plugin.
+Although it won't override your current settings, we strongly recommend placing the Cover image at the top of the Component Order settings for the best experience.

 BREAKING CHANGE IN 1.1: Please note the "Options" page has been merged into a single page for setting sections, preview and pull quotes when pushing content to Apple News.